MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/02-custom-document-intelligence.md

     You can view the images we are using in the *sample-forms* folder by selecting them on Visual Studio Code.

-1. Return to the **Azure portal**.
-You should be on the **Keys and Endpoint** page for your resource.
-In the left pane, select **Overview**.
+1. Return to the **Azure portal** and navigate to your resource's **Overview** page if you're not already there.
 Under the *Essentials* section, view the **Resource group** in which you created the Document Intelligence resource.

 1. On the **Overview** page for your resource group, note the **Subscription ID** and **Location**.
 You will need these values, along with your **resource group** name in subsequent steps.

     ![An example of the resource group page.](../media/resource_group_variables.png)

-1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/02-custom-document-intelligence** folder and expand the **CSharp** or **Python** folder depending on your language preference.
+1. In Visual Studio Code, in the *Explorer* pane, browse to the **Labfiles/02-custom-document-intelligence** folder and expand the **CSharp** or **Python** folder depending on your language preference.
 Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.

 1. Right-click the **CSharp** or **Python** folder containing your code files and select **Open an integrated terminal**.

-1. In the integrated terminal pane, run the following command to login to Azure.
+1. In the terminal, run the following command to login to Azure.
 The **az login** command will open the Microsoft Edge browser, login with the same account you used to create the Azure AI Document Intelligence resource.
 Once you are logged in, close the browser window.

     ```powershell
     az login
     ```

-1. In the integrated terminal pane, run the following command to list the Azure locations.
+1. Return to Visual Studio Code.
+In the terminal pane, run the following command to list the Azure locations.

     ```powershell
     az account list-locations -o table